Thecoolcookie99/Naplan-Browser-2025-Bypass/README.md

 # NapBrowserBypass
-This repository is to show how bad and useless the naplan browser is, I don't endorse cheating with this
+This repository is to show how bad and useless the naplan browser is, I don't endorse cheating with this.
+Please do not use this to cheat or violate academic integrity.

 ## IOS guide:
 1. Open settings